 FPV CAMERAS (ANALOG)

-It’s easy to forget how important a good analog camera is because of the low-quality image we receive in our goggles compared to digital systems, but it really does make a big difference.
-Every gram counts with these lightweight builds so if performance is the highest priority an ultra-lightweight nano option will probably be best but for better image quality the micro cams have much bigger lenses and in some cases bigger sensors as well.
+It’s easy to forget how important a good analog camera is because of the low quality image we receive in our goggles compared to digital systems, but it really does make a big difference.
+Every gram counts with these lightweight builds so if performance is the highest priority an ultra lightweight nano option will probably be best but for better image quality the micro cams have much bigger lenses and in some cases bigger sensors as well.
 If you’re looking for HD footage but don’t want to carry a pricey/fragile Insta360 Go 2 or Naked GoPro, the Runcam Hybrid is an incredible option here if you have 30mm of build height

 Find this product at these vendors: